microsoft/net-offloads/quic-encryption-offload.md

 - When considering how this interacts with URO, the only requirement is that ancillary data correctly applies to all URO packets

-# TCPIP Updates for QEO
+# TCPIP

-This section describes necessary updates in the Windows network stack to support QEO.
+This section describes necessary updates in the Windows network stack (mostly in `tcpip.sys`) to support QEO.

 TCPIP will support graceful software fallback in the many cases where the hardware capability isn't fully supported.
 Some of these scenarios include: